bryanmylee/godot-play-game-services/README.md

 ![Screenshot of the new dock in the bottom panel of the Godot Editor](docs/images/plugin_dock.png)

-> :warning: Beware of not changing the Game Id and submitting by mistake, since that will break the integration with Google Game Services.
+> :warning: Beware of not changing the Game Id and submitting by mistake, since that will break the integration with Google Games Services.

 ### Export configuration

 To be able to use the plugin, you need to use a **custom gradle build**.
 Please note that The steps to do so, are explained with detail in the [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html).

-An additional configuration has to be made in order to connect with Google Game Services.
+An additional configuration has to be made in order to connect with Google Games Services.
 In the Google App, you have to configure an **Android OAuth client**.
 Google describes the steps [here](https://developers.google.com/games/services/console/enabling#step_3_generate_an_oauth_20_client_id), but at some point you have to introduce the **package name** of your game, as well as the **SHA-1 of your signing key**.
 Both things need to be introduced also in the Godot Export configuration for Android:

 ![Screenshot of the relevant section inside the export configuration for Android in the Godot editor](docs/images/android_export.png)